pvanheus/adjust_vcf/README.md

 The `adjust_vcf.py` uses the BED-like format to convert VCF from src_chrom to dest_chrom.
 It is assumed that src_chrom to dest_chrom is a 1-to-1 mapping.
 This script requires the [intervaltree](https://github.com/chaimleib/intervaltree/tree/master) Python module.

+*Note* that the BED-like format uses 0-based half-open coordinates (base at start coordinate is included, base at end coordinate is excluded), whereas VCF uses 1-based coordinates.

 These scripts are very rough and might contain bugs.